phone-icon 02 4249 2860

 Frequently Asked Questions

-Do I need a skin check before treatment?
+Do I need a skin check before we discuss these options?

 I have already seen another doctor and have biopsy results.
-Can I come for treatment?
+Can I have a consultation?

 I still have so many questions.
 Who should I talk to?

-Booking a consult with Dr Barney Gordon is the place to start.
-During your consult, he will access your skin and answer all your questions.
+Booking a consultation with Dr Barney Gordon is the best place to start.
+During your appointment, he will assess your skin and answer all your questions.

 Have a Question?